Fantomas42/veliberator/README.rst

 Veliberator
 ===========

-**Veliberator** is a Python module providing an API for getting informations about the stations of the Velib' bike renting network.
+**Veliberator** is a Python module who provides an API for getting the informations related to the stations of the Velib' bike renting network.

 .. contents::